 Key Lists and Tunable Parameters

 A basic requirement for connecting to the NPAC SMS is the shared knowledge of a set of key lists that are referenced in the lnpAccessControl data.
 A key from one of these lists is used to encrypt/decrypt the signature of the lnpAccessControl structure.
 A single Key List will be generated and provided to all the service providers for the purposes of performing interoperability testing.
-The Service Provider must supply DSET with a Key List.
+The Service Provider must supply Neustar with a Key List.

 The values to be used for NPAC SMS tunable parameters are listed in the following table.
 If NPAC SMS tunable parameters and/or guidelines change, the updated values should be used.